Kruithne/wow.export/CONTRIBUTING.md

 If you plan to make a large contribution, it is expected that you would open a self-assigned tracking issue and co-ordinate with the active maintainers before starting.

+Open-isuses that have an assignee and are not listed as "Backlog" on the roadmap are currently championed by a maintainer.
+Contributors should not target these issues.

 ## Roadmap

 The developers maintain a [public roadmap](https://github.com/users/Kruithne/projects/1/views/9) to help give insight and organization to the development process.
 Before contributing, it's recommended to consult this.